 Asset prices often decline as the immediate response to a rise in interest rates because higher interest rates reduce the present value of future cash flows, including bond coupons and stock dividends.
-If future cash flows are not expected to rise, then increasing interest rates would have a clear negative impact on asset values, including the prices of listed REIT stocks.
+If future cash flows are not expected to rise, then rising interest rates would have a clear negative impact on asset values, including the prices of REIT stocks.

 Changes in the level of interest rates, however, often reflect changes in the level of economic activity and the outlook for future earnings.
 History shows that REIT share prices have often increased during periods when the Fed shifts from a stimulative policy stance to a neutral position.